Quantum geodesic flows and curvature: Noncommutative states and divergence

-Note that the reality condition is just the second part of (\ref{unitarity}), and in this case we see that the first part of (\ref{unitarity}) can be satisfied by putting $\kappa_t=\tfrac12 \mathrm{div}_\phi(X_t)$.
-To get further we need to make an assumption on $\phi$.
+for all $a\in A$.
+Note also that the reality condition is just the second part of (\ref{unitarity}), and in this case we see that the first part of (\ref{unitarity}) can be satisfied by putting $\kappa_t=\tfrac12 \mathrm{div}_\phi(X_t)$.
+To get further, we need to make an assumption on $\phi$.